homurachan/SIRM_RELION/README.md

 Installation is the same as conventional RELION.

+# Update 02/10/2024
+Upload Validation and Mask-Picking scripts.
+These scripts must be used together with the SIRM v1.1 (relion-3.1.2_SIRM_v1p1.zip).

+Also upload a usage PDF in Chinese: SIRM_usage_Chinese.pdf.
+I don't have time to translate this pdf for now.
+An English version will be updated soon.

+Happy Chinese New Year!

 # Update 07/25/2023
 Fix SIRM and MWTCF option in GUI of 3D auto-refine remained deactivate when triggered continue run.